 There are several Mexican airlines that serve La Paz and Loreto via connections through mainland Mexico from several US cities.
 These flights almost always take more time due to the connections flying through Guadalajara and Mexico City.

-For private shuttles in and around the cape between Cabo and La Paz or other places we recommend the transport company Dos Mares.
+For private shuttles in and around the cape between Cabo and La Paz or other places (Cabo Pulmo, Todos Santos) we recommend the transport company Dos Mares for groups of 4 or more.
 We have been using them for many years with high praises from our clients on their professionalism and efficiency.
-They can be contacted directly at firstname.lastname@example.org or email@example.com.
+For a quote and information contact them directly at email@example.com or firstname.lastname@example.org.
+They speak English and are very prompt in responding to inquiries.
 Phone Numbers: (624) 17 4 15 24 / (624) 12 2 47 49 / (612) 15 9 01 08.

-Ground Transportation between the Cabo airport and Loreto
+Public Bus and Shuttle Transportation between the Cabo airport, La Paz and Loreto

-There is also the option of using buses and shuttles to travel between Cabo and Loreto, but this often requires an extra day with an overnight in La Paz.
-For example, you can arrive in Cabo and take the shuttle to La Paz, overnight at our hotel there, and take the 5-hour bus ride the next day to Loreto, arriving in the afternoon.
+There is also the option of combining the public shuttle service (EcoBaja, link above) with using buses (Autotransporte Auguila, link below) to travel between Cabo, La Paz and Loreto.
+This often requires an extra day with an overnight in La Paz.
+For example, you can arrive in Cabo and take the EcoBaja Tours shuttle (see above) to La Paz (3 hours), overnight at our hotel in La Paz then take the 5-hour bus ride (includes a 20 minute stop in Constitucion) the next day to Loreto, arriving by early afternoon.
 This also works in reverse if you are traveling from Loreto back to either La Paz or Cabo.
 The bus departs Loreto daily at 8AM and takes 5 hours to reach La Paz.
+This bus is a full size, first class vehicle, usually with a bathroom and a comfortable way to travel between La Paz and Loreto.
+Cost about $50-60/person each way.

-If you are already in either Cabo San Lucas or San Jose del Cabo, you can take the bus to La Paz from the local bus stations.
-Please allow plenty of time and flexibility.
-For information on bus service for all of Baja, click here.
+If you are already in either Cabo San Lucas or San Jose del Cabo, you can take a bus to La Paz from the local bus stations.
+Please allow plenty of time and flexibility and keep in mind they can be very crowded during Mexican Holidays (around Christmas and Easter).
+For information on the Autotransporte Auguila bus service for Baja, click here.
 To alleviate any stress of buses possibly being cancelled or full (especially around holiday times) you can hire a private shuttle as described above, but keep in mind this will be more expensive.

 It is also possible to rent a car and drive to La Paz and return or drop the car in La Paz.
 Prices vary and all the major car rental agencies are represented in Cabo and La Paz.